CFOPublishing/wp-advanced-ga-tracking/README.md

 = Why did my site crash when I tried to install this plugin? =

-You probobly had the Rivited plugin installed and active.
+You probably had the Rivited plugin installed and active.

 == Changelog ==